 The application for Michigan Medicaid require a lot of information from applicants about other family members in the household.
 When you sign up for Medicaid, the Medicaid application form will require that you list all family members that are filing taxes with you.
 The size of your household is a large factor in determining income eligibility for Medicaid, so it is important to list all qualifying family members.
 However, family members who are not filing taxes with the applicant do not need to be listed on the form.
 This means adults older than 21 years of age can leave their parents’ information off the form if they are not filing together.
 If applicants have unmarried significant others, they will not need to be listed on the Medicaid form if they do not want Medicaid enrollment benefits.
 Any children of this partner can also be excluded from the form.

-Steps to Take After a Medicaid Application Denial in Michigan
+Learn the Steps to Take After a Medicaid Application Denial in Michigan

 Not everyone who signs up for MI Medicaid will be enrolled in the medical assistance program.
 No matter where you apply for Medicaid in the United States, you are entitled to file an appeal.
 An appeal will help many people get a second chance at becoming Medicaid eligible by asking the Medicaid program to reconsider their decision.
 In some circumstances, you may be able to have a hearing about your Medicaid benefits.
 To understand how to begin filing an appeal, look for the instruction on your letter of denial that would have been mailed to your address.